google/rekall/docs/Manual/Plugins/Incoming/AFF4Export.md

 ---
 abstract: Exports all the streams in an AFF4 Volume.
-args: {dump_dir: Path suitable for dumping files.
-(Required), regex: 'One or more
+args: {dump_dir: 'Path suitable for dumping files. (type: String)

+    ', gce_credentials: 'The GCE service account credentials to use. (type: String)

+    ', gce_credentials_path: 'A path to the GCE service account credentials to use.
+    (type: String)

-    Regex of filenames to dump. (type: ArrayStringParser)
+    ', regex: 'One or more Regex of filenames to dump. (type: ArrayStringParser)